Blue Moon (1934 song)

 "Blue Moon" is a popular song written by Richard Rodgers and Lorenz Hart in 1934 that has become a standard ballad.
-Early recordings included those by Connee Boswell and by Al Bowlly in 1935.
+The song was first recorded by Ted Fio Rito with Muzzy Marcellino on vocals.
+Other early recordings included those by Connee Boswell and by Al Bowlly in 1935.
 The song was a hit twice in 1949, with successful recordings in the U.S. by Billy Eckstine and Mel Tormé.

 In 1961, "Blue Moon" became an international number-one hit for the doo-wop group the Marcels, on the Billboard 100 chart and in the UK Singles Chart, and later that same year, an instrumental version by the Ventures charted at No. 54.
-Over the years, "Blue Moon" has been covered by many artists, including versions by Frank Sinatra, Jo Stafford, Ella Fitzgerald, Under the Streetlamp, Ray Stevens, Billie Holiday, Al Bowlly, Amália Rodrigues, Elvis Presley, Bobby Vinton, Sam Cooke, the Platters, the Mavericks, Dean Martin, Yvonne De Carlo, the Supremes, Cyndi Lauper, New Edition, Bob Dylan, Chromatics, and Rod Stewart.
-Bing Crosby included the song in a medley on his album On the Happy Side (1962).
-The Cowboy Junkies recorded the song on their album The Trinity Sessions.
-It is also served as the anthem for Premier League club, Manchester City.
+Over the years, "Blue Moon" has been covered by many artists, including Frankie Avalon, The Beatles (as studio jam), Frank Sinatra, Jo Stafford, Ella Fitzgerald, Ray Stevens, Billie Holiday, Al Bowlly, Elvis Presley, Bobby Vinton, Sam Cooke, the Platters, the Mavericks, Dean Martin, The Supremes, Cyndi Lauper, Bob Dylan, and Rod Stewart.
+Bing Crosby featured the song in a medley on his 1962 album On the Happy Side.
+Cowboy Junkies interpolated a version of the standard in "Blue Moon Revisited (Song for Elvis)", on their sophomore album The Trinity Session.
+Cybill Shepherd sang the song on an episode of the TV series Moonlighting, which is featured on the show's soundtrack album.
+The song also serves as the anthem for the Premier League football club Manchester City.
+The final version of the song lyrics contributed to the folklore interpretation of the phrase "blue moon" as a symbol of sadness and loneliness, a meaning which sharply contrasts with those of the astronomical phenomenon Blue moon.